jibin2706/jibin2706/README.md

-Hi there!
-I'm Jibin Thomas, a passionate Frontend Developer based in Mumbai, India.
+### Hi there I'm Jibin Thomas 👋
+A passionate Frontend Developer based in Mumbai, India.
 With over 5+ years of professional experience, I have honed my skills in creating exceptional web experiences.
 Currently, I am working at Pepper Content, where I contribute to building awesome web applications.

 When I'm not immersed in the world of code, I have a few other tricks up my sleeve.
 I enjoy playing FPS games and chess, diving into fictional books, and indulging in Netflix binges.
 Oh, and I also maintain a casual blog where I share my learnings and insights.